sarcevic-luka/SetCoach/README.md

 ### First Launch

-The app seeds sample programs (Push Pull Legs, Full Body) on first launch if the database is empty.
+The app seeds default programs (e.g. Push Pull Legs, Upper Lower 4-Day, Beginner Full Body, Strength 5x5, Glute Focus, Fat Loss Conditioning, Powerbuilding) when the database is empty, and adds any missing defaults if you already have data.
 You can edit or delete them and create your own.

 ---